 If you get tax credits, Universal Credit, a childcare bursary or grant, or childcare vouchers

 You cannot get Tax-Free Childcare at the same time as claiming Working Tax Credit, Child Tax Credit, Universal Credit or childcare vouchers.

 Which scheme you’re better off with depends on your situation.
 Use the childcare calculator to work out which type of support is best for you.

-- Working Tax Credit or Child Tax Credit will stop straight away if you successfully apply for Tax-Free Childcare.
+Your Working Tax Credit or Child Tax Credit will stop straight away if you successfully apply for Tax-Free Childcare.

 You must tell your employer within 90 days of applying for Tax-Free Childcare to stop your childcare vouchers or directly contracted childcare.
 They’ll then stop giving you new vouchers or directly contracted childcare.

 You will have to give HMRC evidence you‘ve left your employer’s childcare voucher scheme, for example:

 - a copy of the letter telling your employer you’re leaving the childcare voucher scheme

 - copies of your payslips showing your pay before and after you’ve left the scheme